-The Control of Substances Hazardous to Health Regulations (COSHH) requires that risks arising from substances that are hazardous to health are prevented or controlled (where prevention isn't reasonably practicable).
+The Control of Substances Hazardous to Health Regulations (COSHH) requires that risks arising from substances that are hazardous to health are prevented or controlled (where prevention is not reasonably practicable).

-If you're responsible for work that may expose people to harmful substances you will need to make sure you have carried out a COSHH assessment before work starts.
+If you are responsible for work that may expose people to harmful substances, you will need to make sure you have carried out a COSHH assessment before work starts.

 Once the COSHH assessment is completed, make sure you implement the control measures and communicate the assessment findings to the people at risk.

-The first step is to find out what harmful substances are in your area of responsibility.
+The first step is to create an inventory of the harmful substances that are in your area of responsibility.
 Here are some suggestions to get you started.

-Once you have identified your substance you need to find out how it's harmful to health.
-If it's a chemical, the safety data sheet and hazard label provide information on the hazards and the handling, storage and emergency measures needed.
+Once you have identified your substance you need to find out how it is harmful to health.
+If it is a chemical, the safety data sheet and hazard label provide information on the hazards and the handling, storage and emergency measures needed.
 They are provided by the supplier and must be up to date.
 Industry information will help in gathering information about biological agents or natural products like flour and wood dust.

-In the past, people wrongly assumed the safety data sheet was the COSHH assessment.
-This is incorrect.
+The safety data sheet itself is not the COSHH assessment.
 The COSHH assessment is a product of the substance’s hazard information, how you are exposed and your control measures to reduce the risk.

 Safety data sheets and labels have pictograms, signal words, hazard statements (phrases that describe the nature of the hazard) and precautionary statements (phrases that describe recommended measures to prevent harm) which follow a standard international labelling system.